Dynamic disk-corona coupling during the state transition of Swift J1727.8-1613: discussion

-According to the description of {\tt diskbb}, the disk emission can be estimated by a simplified scaling relation of $ L_{\rm disk} \propto T_{\rm in}^4 R_{\rm in}^2 $, where $R_{\rm in}$ is the inner disk radius and $ T_{\rm in} $ is the corresponding temperature at this boundary.
-In this work, the temperature $T_{\rm in}$ is measured directly from the spectral analysis, while the inner disk radius $R_{\rm in}$ is estimated from the normalization in {\tt diskbb} (see Equation \ref{eq:rin}).
-The temporal evolutions of $T_{\rm in}$ and $R_{\rm in}$ are plotted in Figures \ref{fig:spec_para} B and C. We find that the disk temperature is predominantly high, ranging from 0.6-1.0 keV, with damped oscillations centered around $ \sim 0.9 $ keV between $ f_2 $ and $ f_5 $.
-Concurrently, the inner radius $ R_{\rm in} $ undergoes slight fluctuations before stabilizing around 8 $ R_{\rm g} $ from $ f_2 $ to $ f_5 $, indicating a thermal disk extending into the strong gravity regime within a few gravitational radii.
-Thus, the observed damped variations in disk emission are hypothesized to stem from oscillations in $ T_{\rm in} $ rather than the quasi-stable $R_{\rm in}$.
-This interpretation is strongly supported by the distinct temperature dependence of $L_{\rm disk}$, as shown in Figure \ref{fig:spec_para}D. We find a robust correlation with Spearman's coefficient $r_{\rm S}=0.87$ (significance $>99.9\%$), whereas the $L_{\rm disk}-R_{\rm in}^2$ relation remains statistically marginal ($r_{\rm S}=-0.32$ at 4.7$\sigma$ level, see Figure \ref{fig:spec_para}E).
+Concurrently, the inner radius $ R_{\rm in} $ exhibits small fluctuations before stabilizing near 8 $ R_{\rm g} $, indicating a thermal disk extending into the strong-gravity regime within a few gravitational radii.
+Thus, the observed damped variations in disk emission are hypothesized to arise from oscillations in $ T_{\rm in} $ rather than from a quasi-stable $R_{\rm in}$.
+This interpretation is strongly supported by the distinct temperature dependence of $L_{\rm disk}$, as shown in Figure \ref{fig:spec_para}D. We find a robust correlation with Spearman's coefficient $r_{\rm S}=0.87$ (significance $>99.9\%$), whereas the $L_{\rm disk}-R_{\rm in}^2$ relation remains statistically marginal ($r_{\rm S}=-0.32$ at the 4.7$\sigma$ level, see Figure \ref{fig:spec_para}E).
 These results unambiguously identify temperature modulation as the principal driver of disk emission variability.
-Furthermore, since {\tt diskbb} neglects the inner boundary assuring $T_{\rm in}=0$ at the ISCO, $T_{\rm in}$ can be expressed as a function of the mass accretion rate $\dot{M}$ and the inner disk radius $R_{\rm in}$, following the formula of $T_{\rm in}\propto (\dot{M}/R_{\rm in}^3)^{1/4}$.
-Given the quasi-stable $R_{\rm in}$ as observed, it can be inferred that it is the accretion rate dominating the temperature variations and thereby generating the fluctuation in the disk emission.
+Furthermore, since {\tt diskbb} neglects the inner boundary, $T_{\rm in}$ can be expressed as a function of the mass accretion rate $\dot{M}_{\rm in}$ and the inner disk radius $R_{\rm in}$, following $T_{\rm in}\propto (\dot{M}_{\rm in}/R_{\rm in}^3)^{1/4}$.
+Given the quasi-stable $R_{\rm in}$, it can be inferred that the accretion rate dominates the temperature variations and thereby generates the fluctuation in the disk emission.
+However, $R_{\rm in}$ exhibits exceptionally large uncertainties (see black rectangle in Figure \ref{fig:spec_para}E) for most observations during MJD 60203–60204, making the temporal evolution of the accretion rate statistically unconstrained.
+Consequently, data during this period have been excluded from the subsequent analysis, as severe parameter degeneracies between $R_{\rm in}$ and $\dot{M}$ preclude reliable physical interpretation of the observed variations.